tarrade/proj_docker_images_ML/README.md

 Note:
-- using tornado=4.5.3 to avoid an issue with Jupyter kernel crashing !
+- using tornado=4.5.3 to avoid an issue with Jupyter kernel crashing ! https://github.com/ipython/ipython/issues/11030

-  https://github.com/ipython/ipython/issues/11030

-- One package is installed with pip: pip install sklearn
+- conda and pip python packages are install using the same environment.yml file

 # How to build and install a env from  a local machine to a distant Linux server without Internet
 ## On your local computer with Docker installed and with an Internet connection
 First update the environment.yml with you favorite python packages for Machine Learning, Deep Learning and Data Science

 First build the docker image
 ```docker build .```
 or
 ```docker build -t docker-anaconda-env .```

 Then run the docker image and copy zipped env in `/Users/tarrade/docker/extracted_kernel/`
 ```docker run -v /Users/tarrade/docker/extracted_kernel/:/extracted_kernel  -t docker-anaconda-env```

 ## On your server (without access to internet), first be sure you have some local installation of anaconda